The Double Pledging Crisis: Three Cases, One Structural Failure

 First Brands was a US auto parts manufacturer with customers including Walmart, AutoZone, and NAPA.
 Its scale gave it apparent credibility: when a company reports receivables from household names, funders are less likely to question the underlying invoices.

-Total liabilities from the double-pledging of receivables and inventory reached at least $2.3 billion.
 UBS suffered approximately $500 million in losses.
 The collapse exposed how thoroughly the absence of cross-lender receivables verification had been exploited — the same invoices from the same corporate customers appeared in multiple separate financing arrangements with no mechanism for any single funder to detect the overlap.

 Invoice Double-Pledging